isaacjstriker/isaacjstriker/README.md

 - 🌱 I'm currently learning Kubernetes
 - ⚡ I do my best to write clear and concise code that is easy to understand for other developers
-- 🔭 I love building new tools and putting my coding knowledge into practice
+- 🔭 I love building new tools and putting my coding knowledge into practice (learning by doing!)

 <!--
 **isaacjstriker/isaacjstriker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.